Recovering from Disaster

 Counselling Options

-Providing Psychological First Aid (PFA) isn’t about fixing everything in the moment, and you do not have to hold a training certification to provide it.
+Providing Mental Health First Aid (MHFA) isn’t about fixing everything in the moment, or being someone's therapist.
 Being a supportive presence is what makes all the difference.